amolsood/notes/AWS/EC2/Highlights.md

 - How to terminate spot instances - Cancel the spot request and terminate the related instance(s)
 - User-data - Used for bootstrap scripts.
 It is not run automatically if EC2 instance is restarted.
 It runs one time only
 - Mete-data - Data about EC2 instance.
 Bootstrap scripts can be used to access meta-data.
 Url - 169.254.169.254
+- The only way to retrieve instance metadata is to use the link-local address, which is 169.254.169.254.

 ### Samples